-- Develop documentation that described your firm’s unique value proposition and competitive positioning
+- Develop documentation that describes your firm’s unique value proposition and competitive positioning

-- Consider asking a trusted, long-standing client for an independent review of how your firm’s service deliver compares with what is promised, and adjust accordingly
+- Consider asking a trusted, long-standing client for an independent review of how your firm’s service delivery compares with what is promised and adjust accordingly

 When trust breaks down, excess self-orientation is usually to blame.

 Being client oriented requires that we be motivated by the interest of others.
 That we believe and act in accordance with that old business cliché – “we are only successful when our customers are successful.”
 It may be a cliché, but it’s true – at least over the long run.

 Here are a few ideas to demonstrate that you and your firm place the interests of your clients above those of the firm:

 - Look for opportunities to demonstrate that you have a deep understanding of your client’s needs, concerns and aspirations

 - Ask lots of questions from a place of curiosity with the goal of determining your client’s definition of success

 - Willingly recommend other service providers that may be better equipped to meet a specific need better than you or your firm

 - Look across your roster of clients for opportunities to make connections that benefit them but may not create a new project for you or your firm